grommet/grommet/RFC/STEPPER_WIZARD_PROPOSAL.md

 - `useStepper()` and `useWizard()` hooks provide access to state and helper methods
 - Enables advanced customization (timeline views, card-based layouts, etc.) without component library changes

+### 7. **Sub-Step Scope (v1)**

+- Stepper and Wizard accept hierarchical step definitions where a parent step may include child steps.
+- V1 scope is intentionally constrained to two levels (parent-and-child) to keep navigation and accessibility deterministic.
+- Descendants beyond the child level are unsupported in v1.
+- In development builds, both components warn when deeper nesting is authored.
+- Descendants beyond the child level are ignored by default rendering and navigation behavior.
+- Wizard navigation is child-first: when a parent has children, progression moves through children before advancing to the next parent step.
+- Parent completion defaults to all child steps completed; richer completion policies remain future scope.
+- Existing flat step arrays remain fully supported for backward compatibility.

 ---

 ## API Highlights